 Before Taking the Initial ALEKS Chemistry Assessment

-- ALEKS will have students answer a series of questions that should take between 50 min. and 90 min. to complete.
+• ALEKS initial Assessment should take between 50 min.and 90 min. to complete.
 Before beginning the actual assessment, students will be directed to complete a short online tutorial so that they know how to enter answers in ALEKS.
 At any point during the assessment you can log out of the system and all of your answers will be stored.
 You can then log in at a later point in time and continue the assessment where you had previously stopped.
 Please complete the assessment as soon as possible so that you have plenty of time to remediate in ALEKS (if necessary) and secure a seat in CHEM 101.
 CHEM 101 seats are first come, first served.

 Taking the ALEKS Chemistry Placement Assessment

-- All students who plan to enroll in General Chemistry I (CHEM 101) or Introductory Chemistry (CHEM 100) are encouraged to complete the ALEKS Chemistry Placement Assessment.
-Any students who do not obtain or complete mastery of ALEKS topics (either through the passing of the initial placement assessment at 80% and above or through subsequent remediation using the ALEKS modules) by the end of Add/Drop for Fall 2017 will not be allowed to register for CHEM 101.
+• All students who plan to enroll in General Chemistry I (CHEM 101) and did not pass the Chemistry Placement Test are required to complete the ALEKS Chemistry Placement Assessment (or complete CHEM 100 with a grade of B or better) in order to be eligible to register for CHEM 101.
+Any students who does not obtain complete mastery of ALEKS topics (either through the passing of the initial placement assessment at 100% or through subsequent remediation using the ALEKS modules) by the first day of classes will not be allowed to register for CHEM 101.

-- To access the ALEKS Chemistry Placement Assessment, go to aleks.com and use the Course Code: JTLUD-9MRYW.
-This will take you to the Chemistry Placement Summer 2017_Fall 2017.
-The cost for the assessment is $30 payable online.
-You will have 6 weeks from the time that you log in to complete 80%.
+• To access the ALEKS Chemistry Placement Assessment, go to aleks.com and use the Course Code: LCX99-9A93Y.
+This will take you to the Chemistry Placement/Prep Summer 2021_Fall 2021.
+Be sure to enter your VCU V-number when asked for your ID number.
+The cost for the assessment is $ 35 payable online.
+You will have 11 weeks from the time that you log in to complete 100%.

 What Happens After I Have Completed the ALEKS Chemistry Placement Assessment?